JC Insurance Group

 Is your retirement plan recession proof?
 Is your retirement plan safe when the market adjusts?
 If the stock market takes another hit are you still going to be able to achieve your goals?
 Have you ever considered and annuity and you just aren’t sure if it’s right for you?

-As an Independent Agent I am your advocate, I work for you 7 Days a Week, not the Insurance Company.
+As Independent Agents we are your advocate and work for you 7 days a week, not the insurance company.

-I am an experienced life and health insurance agent specializing in Medicare Advantage Plans, Medicare Supplement Plans, Prescription Drug Plans, Life Insurance and Annuities.
-Please see the Services page of this web site to learn more about the services I offer.
+We are experienced life and health insurance agents specializing in Medicare Advantage Plans, Medicare Supplement Plans, Prescription Drug Plans, Life Insurance and Annuities.
+Please see the Services page of this web site to learn more about the services we offer.

-I can meet with you in my office, in your home, or over the phone, Monday – Saturday.
+We can meet with you in our office, in your home, or over the phone, Monday – Saturday.

-If you would like a quote or would like additional information, please call me at (458) 205-8398 or use my Contact page.
+If you would like a quote or would like additional information, please call us at (458) 205-8398 or use our Contact page.

-A lot of people talk about integrity, my goal is to prove my integrity by my actions and the quality of service and products I provide my clients.
+A lot of people talk about integrity, our goal is to prove our integrity by our actions and the quality of service and products we provide our clients.